oglinuk/zet/20220128055940/README.md

 with a web server running on `127.0.0.2:9001`, or `127.0.1.1:9001`, or `127.1.1.1:9001`, and so on.

-I encourage you to test out what I said about with the simple web server Go snippet below.
+I encourage you to test out what I said above with the simple Go web server below.

 ```Go
 package main